 Where chattels belonging to co-owners are delivered to a bailee to hold on behalf of all, it is implied, unless expressly stipulated to the contrary, that he shall deliver up possession only upon the demand of all the co-owners1.
 He is, therefore, justified in refusing to redeliver the chattels on the demand of one or some of them only, and a claim will not lie against him for such a refusal2.
-But if, in such a case, he delivers up the chattels to one of the co-owners upon his sole request, no claim will lie against him for so
+But if, in such a case, he delivers up the chattels to one of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.